 Here is how to disable iCloud Photos on Apple TV, then check what happens if I turn off iCloud Photos:

 1. Please go to Apple TV Settings > Accounts > iCloud subsequently.

 2. Hit Select under Photos to disable iCloud Photos on Apple TV.

 What happens to my Photos if I turn off iCloud Photos?
-In a word, iCloud will keep everything with full-resolution format and you can download all the photos and videos from iCloud.com.
+In a word, iCloud will keep everything in full-resolution format and you can download all the photos and videos from iCloud.com.
 But the data on iPhone, iPad, iPod Touch, or Apple TV might vary depending on your operation on the device that you have disabled iCloud Photos.

 Turning off iCloud photos taking forever

 Sometimes, there is a chance that turning off iCloud Photos takes forever or iCloud Photos won't turn off on iPad or other devices, you can try the following proven ways to fix it: